psipred/domain_word2vec_scripts/README.md

     outputs: assignment_statistics.csv
 2) count_gap_classes.py - total up the number of proteins that have at least one of X gap count_gap_classes
     outputs: gap_class_populations.csv
-3) count_go_distrobution - read the pfam to go assignments and spit out go_counts.txt
+3) count_go_distribution - read the pfam to go assignments and spit out go_counts.txt
    draw_go_counts.R - outputs histogram or less than 250
 4) calculate_average_depth.pl.
 Take the DUF assignments we made and calculate the distance from root for each term (for histogram) and the average depth.
 Also edit_obo.py to output a version of the obo where MF has no 'relationship: part_of' links to BP.
 Produces: duf_annotation_depths.csv > duf_annotation_depths_list.csv